Logo

 18.

-On July 23,1996, Thomas Eagleton delivered a warm introductory speech for McGovern during a promotional tour for McGovern's book, Terry: My Daughter's Life-and-Death Struggle with Alcoholism, at The Library, Ltd.
+On July 23,1996, Thomas Eagleton delivered a warm introductory speech for McGovern during a promotional tour for McGovern's book Terry: My Daughter's Life-and-Death Struggle with Alcoholism at The Library, Ltd.

 19.

-At that time, McGovern spoke favorably about Thomas Eagleton and reminisced about their short-lived presidential ticket in 1972.
+At that time, McGovern spoke favorably about Thomas Eagleton and reminisced about their short-lived presidential ticket.

 20.

-Thomas Eagleton was a partner in the St Louis law firm Thompson Coburn and was a chief negotiator for a coalition of local business interests that lured the Los Angeles Rams football team to St Louis.
+Thomas Eagleton was a partner in the St Louis law firm Thompson Coburn and a chief negotiator for a coalition of local business interests that lured the Los Angeles Rams football team to St Louis.

 21.